At Least 25 Killed In California Wildfires

 KATIE MCCRARY: I have some insurance, but the trailer's an '87.
 It's an older model, so I'm not going to get much for it if I get anything.
 I have my car, got a bed made up in the back, so we'll be fine.

 HUTSON: If your home burns down, do you think you're going to be living out of your car for the foreseeable future?

 HUTSON: When I talked to Katie, she was sitting on the side of the road in front of a roadblock waiting to see if her son and his family might come out.
 Her cell phone's not working, and she hasn't been able to find them.
 But she was really kind of stoic about the whole thing, just refusing to accept the possibility that they might not be OK.

 MARTIN: Well, you know, obviously their safety is the most important concern.
 But I do want to go back to something that you said earlier.
 If her house burns down, it sounds like she will be homeless.
 What is going to happen to all of these people who've lost their homes?

 HUTSON: We really don't know at this point.
 Housing availability is definitely going to be a big issue.
 There are tens of thousands of people who are now without housing, and there aren't tens of thousands of available units in the area.
 Some people will have to move away.
 Rental prices could go up over time just because of supply and demand.
 And some people will be homeless, like Katie.
 This is really the easiest way to explain how these fires impact poor people differently.
 Wealthier middle-class people can usually afford to make up the difference between what it costs to rebuild and what their insurance companies give them.
 And low-income people don't usually have that option.

 MARTIN: And can I ask, did people who live there see this fire coming?

-MARTIN: That Sonja Hudson of member station KQED.
+MARTIN: That Sonja Hutson of member station KQED.

 Sonja, Thanks so much.